hollanbm/sabconnectplusplus/README.md

+# This is a fork of [https://github.com/bertvandepoel/sabconnectplusplus](https://github.com/bertvandepoel/sabconnectplusplus) w/ the OMG TLD domain change.
+I do not have any other plans as far as maintenance goes

+---

 # This is a fork of SABconnect++ for Firefox.
 It's based on [https://github.com/gboudreau/sabconnectplusplus](https://github.com/gboudreau/sabconnectplusplus) with minimal changes.
 Nothing was changed that did not need to be changed.

 **Important note:**